demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

     base.Delete.Table("Tweets") |> ignore
 ```

-Then run the application and this table will be created in the database.
+Then run the application, and the fluent migrator creates this table in the database.

 Make sure to verify the underlying schema using *psql*.

 ![Social Table](/img/fsharp/series/fstweet/social_table_schema.png)

-The next step is defining the function which persist the social relationship in this table.
+The next step is defining the function which persists the social connection in this table.

 Create a new module `Persistence` in the *Social.fs* file and define the `createFollowing` function as below